rdy/fixture_builder/README.markdown

 generates the fixtures will be different than the process that runs the tests.
 This results in collisions when you still use factories in your tests.

-There's a couple of approaches for this.
+There's a couple of solutions for this.

 Here's a solution for FactoryGirl which resets sequences numbers to 1000 (to avoid conflicts with fixture data which should be sequenced < 1000)